Getting started with Shopify's API

 Populate your development store with dummy data

-To populate your development store with dummy products, customers, and orders, install the Data Generator app.
+To populate your development store with dummy products, customers, and orders, install the Developer Tools app.
 If you are subscribed to webhooks, they will be triggered every time data is added by the app.

 Installing your application